kodaxx/dashpayPOS/README.md

 # TO-DO before first release

 * Major code clean-up/refactoring
+* Link to block explorer for manual verification
+* Manual price refresh
 * Finish implementing current features
-* Change 'InstantX' logo to 'InstantSend'
 * Change from localStorage to localForage
 * TEST and better error handling
 	- Empty price alert
-	- Link to block explorer for manual verification
-	- 0.00 price should not work
-	- Something to denote what currency is being used
-* Cordova/PhoneGap builds
+* All Cordova/PhoneGap builds
 * Electron Builds
+* Get an on-screen notification when the requested amount is received at your address
+* Transactions and the exchange rate at the time of sale are recorded and can be viewed later

 # TO-DO